 Engage: Check-In Spend time engaging with client - getting to know them - build relationship

 Role clarification (hold you accountable; help Strengths:

-you be successful/build skills) on engalish
+you be successful/build skills)

 Agency mission

 Non-negotiables

 Explore clients/IP expectations/beliefs

 Frequency/length of appointments

 Limits with authority/confidentiality Notes:

 Discuss court ordered conditions

 Check for new developments that may require

-immediate attention
+immediate attention When will be a clean and for total and total and to the distance of the distance of

 Review: Previous appt & CBI homework There will be no homework for initial appointment - you might discuss past

-probation experience
+Devices extra stars and horses and for probation experience

-Review action steps and homework for Strengths:

-completion (if any assigned)
+Review action steps and homework for completion (if any assigned) Strengths:

 Affirm any steps completed and acknowledge

-Success Discuss and problem solve any
+success

-Discuss and problem solve any challenges/barriers
+Discuss and problem solve any

-Notes:
+challenges/barriers

-What is a priority for the client What would be beneficial for the client to
+What is a priority for the client Notes:

+What would be beneficial for the client to

 address in this meeting

 What might be a good CBI to address the area of

 concerns

 Evoke & Conduct Intervention: Discuss a CBI (cognitive behavioral intervention) and/or complete one together to

 get to know client more through CBI (possible options related to strengths,

 responsivity, rewards/incentives, Driver Workbook, value identification)

 Focus on criminogenic needs that drive client's Strengths:

-criminal behavior - choose intervention to Suchguis.
+criminal behavior - choose intervention to

 address this behavior

 Explain reason for intervention

-Conduct structured skill practice

-Use an intervention
+Conduct structured skill practice Use an intervention

 Core Correctional Practices Tool Notes:

+Carey Guide Tools

 Change Companies Tools

-Change Companies ToolsYour own Tools
+Your own Tools

 Next steps/homework: Explain how CBI's can help build new skills - summarize any homework/dates of

-Heat steps/ Homework. completion etc.
+completion etc.

-Reinforce the learning of new concepts - Strengths:
+Reinforce the learning of new concepts - prosocial cognitions connected to case plan Strengths:

-prosocial cognitions connected to case plan · ·
+prosocial cognitions connected to case plan goals

-goals

 Discuss any homework assignments - date/time

 of completion

-Discuss any conditions client needs to work on Notoci
+Discuss any conditions client needs to work on

 by next meeting Notes:

-Action steps assigned and confirmed at end of session - limit 1-2 goals per session
+Action steps assigned and confirmed at end of

+session - limit 1-2 goals per session

-Discuss date/time of next meeting
+Discuss date/time of next meeting Provide copy of case plan

-Provide copy of case plan
+Provide copy of case plan Additional Observations Notes:

-Additional Observations Notes:
+Auditional Observations Hotes.

-The state of the s